fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 This is a project-based course that will teach you how to build a multiple choice quiz app, inspired by apps like Duolingo and QuizUp.
 The app implements user authentication, tracks quiz progress in Firestore, runs animations, and shares data between screens.

 A quiz was chosen because it provides a moderate amount of complexity with plenty of variety between learning concepts.
-The goal of this course is to teach non-trivial concepts without getting bogged down into repetitive or boring tasks.
+My mission is to teach non-trivial concepts without getting bogged down into repetitive or boring tasks.

 {{< figure src="/courses/flutter-firebase/img/app-screens-trans.png" caption="Screenshots from the demo app" >}}